felixtanhm/my-odin-projects/foundations/etch-a-sketch/README.md

 # Etch A Sketch 🎨

-Basic Recipe Site built with HTML and CSS only.
-This project serves to familiarise with semantic HTML structures, along with the basics of Git.
+A tool for drawing pixel based art built with HTML, CSS and Javascript.
+This project covers basics of Javascript, including loops, arrays, functions and DOM manipulation.

 ![GIF Recording of Etch A Sketch](./assets/etch-a-sketch.gif)